alex028502/symbol-selector/readme.md

 ### What I do now

-Now if I need a symbol, I press `F9` and I just type in the name of the symbol I want, or select it from my recently use symbols using the mouse or arrow keys.
+Now if I need a symbol, I press `F9` and I just type in the name of the symbol I want, or select it from my recently used symbols using the mouse or arrow keys.

 ![close up of dropdown](pics/closeup.jpg)